 Phases in the life cycle can go in strict sequence, they can overlap, or go in a parallel.

-What’s important to understand:
+So, it’s important to understand:

-Large Project Life Cycle
+Large Project Software Development Life Cycle

-If you feel like such approaches are outdated don’t be too narrowminded.
+So, if you feel like such approaches are outdated don’t be too narrowminded.

-Waterfall still has its place.
+Keep in mind, the waterfall approach still has its place.
 It has its pros and cons.

 Some of you may think that you don’t have all these phases.

-You have only one distinctive phase.
+Therefore, it feels like you have only one distinctive phase.